johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 - Exclude non-source and generated files where appropriate.
 - Produce a list of the source files selected for analysis.

-Document and justify your definition of a source file in the Part 3 executive summary.
+Document and justify your definition of a source file in the pull-request description.
+Briefly mention any important limitation created by this definition in the Part 3 executive summary.

 #### Task 2: Collect Author and File-Touch Data